Anthony Rizzo Player Props: Yankees vs. Athletics

-Anthony Rizzo, with a slugging percentage of .342 in his past 10 games -- including one home run -- will be in action for the New York Yankees against the Oakland Athletics, with JP Sears on the mound, May 8 at 7:05 PM ET.
+Anthony Rizzo, with a slugging percentage of .375 in his past 10 games -- including one home run -- will be in action for the New York Yankees against the Oakland Athletics, with Kyle Muller on the mound, May 10 at 12:35 PM ET.

-He notched a home run while going 1-for-3 in his previous game against the Rays.
+In his most recent appearance, he racked up two hits (going 2-for-5 with an RBI) against the Athletics.

 Anthony Rizzo Game Info & Props vs. the Athletics